TactfulElf/ArduinoDuPPaLib/README.md

 # DuPPa library for the Arduino IDE

+This is a fork of the original ArduinoDuPPaLib Library and it works with the SoftwareWire Library, instead of hardware I2C.

 In this repository there is a library collection of the DuPPa boards for the Arduino IDE.

 All the boards are available on [Tindie!](https://www.tindie.com/stores/Saimon/)